geoelectric/ui_auto_best_practice/uiabp.md

 2. I'm now checking that the real thumbnail count matches how many times I took photos.
 3. I'm now checking that the real file count matches twice as many times I took photos.

+It also explains important relationships at the beginning, where they can help inform why the test was written that way to begin with.
+That makes this sort of pattern useful even in languages where normally you'd declare and assign variables closest to first use.
+Instead, you're declaring and assigning them closest to *first relevance to the reader*, the beginning of the test.

 This is a simple example, and it's frankly overkill for something this trivial.
 In real code, I might very well go with the second way.

 But what if I didn't have a `count` variable?